vdwees/vdwees.github.io/content/post/bicitrilladora.md

 dehull rice efficiently?
 To answer the question, I was to work on a prototype.

 The construction and design of the prototype can be seen in the following photos.

+{{< figure
+    src="/images/crankset-and-seatpost-extraction.jpeg"
+    caption="Sacrificing a bike frame to extract the crankset and seatpost" alt="Using a grinding disc to cut up an old bike frame in a rustic shop"
+>}}

+{{< figure
+    src="/images/welderman-at-work.jpeg"
+    caption="A flywheel is constructed by filling the rear wheel with concrete and is mounted ahead of the cranks.
+The rear derailleur is preserved.
+In the background, the shop owner casually finishes up some welds." alt=""
+>}}

+{{< figure
+    src="/images/flywheel-and-seatpost-mounted.jpeg"
+    caption="On the other side of the flywheel, a pully is embedded into the concrete.
+This will be used to transfer power from the flywheel to the dehuller." alt=""
+>}}

+{{< figure
+    src="/images/bicitrilladora-flywheel-closeup.jpeg"
+    caption="A closeup of the flyweel and the home-made pully." alt=""
+>}}

+{{< figure
+    src="/images/bicitrilladora-painted-testing.jpeg"
+    caption="Painted and fully assembled, with the commercial dehuller mounted.
+The dehuller mount is slotted to set the belt tension." alt=""
+>}}

+##  Results

+Points to address
+- effort required
+- quality of product
+- did it actually get used

+{{< figure
+    src="/images/weld-inspector.jpeg"
+    caption="Bonus: A colourful *Lyssomanes sp.* hunting on the welding bench.
+Just when you think you've seen them all another flavour of these fuzzy goofballs shows up." alt=""
+>}}